terrazoon/measurement_converter/README.md

 1. The CI/CD process is set up with Github Actions.
 Check-ins currently trigger unit tests and lint checks.
 But there is no deploy step right now.
 This is because a deploy step would require storing AWS access keys in Github and Github specifically recommends not doing so while
 Github Actions is in public beta.
-2. Add CloudWatch alerts to notify if API calls are failing
+2. Add CloudWatch alarms to notify if API calls are failing
 3. Add S3-hosted static website so users can use a UI
 4. Add a dead letter SQS queue to catch any failed requests
 5. Register emails to notify users of api changes